My name is Corey Turner. My husband and I are located in eastern Maryland.

 Unlike most breeders I didn't jump into breeding right away.
 I watched, attended educational seminars, and learned from others mistakes.
 I am involved in the breed fancy and am passionate about where the breed type, health, temperament and function is going.
 I have been a RRCUS Member since 2007 and my dogs have participated in performance, obedience, hunting and conformation events.
 I have been involved with Rhodesian Ridgeback Rescue Inc, and was the state rescue coordinator for North Carolina when I lived there.
-I am an active board member of the Northeastern Maryland Kennel Club and member in good standing of the Chesapeake Bay Rhodesian Ridgeback Club, The Responsible Dog Owners of Maryland, and the Rhodesian Ridgeback Club of the United States.
+I am a member of the Northeastern Maryland Kennel Club, the Chesapeake Bay Rhodesian Ridgeback Club, The Responsible Dog Owners of Maryland, and the Rhodesian Ridgeback Club of the United States.
+I am an active board member of CBARRC.

-I have had many mentors along the way who have encouraged me and provided advice.
+I have had many different mentors along the way who have encouraged me and provided advice.
 I feel lucky to have owned some wonderful dogs and have met a lot of really great people along the way.

 Our dogs have been fed a raw based diet since 2006.
 I believe this is the best way for a large breed puppy to grow.
 We have seen slow, even growth in raw fed puppies and encourage owners to feed this way as well.
 We do understand that a raw diet does not work for everyone or every dog, so we encourage owners to seek out a high quality food that they can attain locally.

 We absolutely believe in reduced vaccines.
 Cramming your puppy with 4 or 5-way vaccines in one vet visit can wreak havoc on their young immune system.
 We strongly encourage all owners to vaccinate ONLY with Parvo and distemper either at home or by asking their vet to order the single dose vaccines before their visit.
 I provide all puppy owners with their puppy's first three vaccines (with instructions) so they may vaccinate at home, and avoid the germ infested vet offices.

 We health test our breeding dogs for genetic anomalies prior to breeding,